Published: May 20, 2018

-Besides that it allows up to 2 people to edit the same design with endless amount of viewers at real time.
+Besides that, it allows up to 2 people to edit the same design with an endless amount of viewers at real time.

-Therefore it's great for startups who has small development teams to take advantage of this to build their own MVP or UI/UX designs with it.
+Therefore it's great for startups who have small development teams to take advantage of this to build their own MVP or UI/UX designs with it.